Geometric models for the algebraic hearts in the derived category of a gentle algebra: A geometric model for the module category of a gentle algebra

 \item Any zigzag closed curve $\za$ on the surface is gradable with respect to $\zD^*_p$, and $\P_{(\za,\lambda,m)}$ is the projective resolution of $M_{(\za,\lambda,m)}$ for any $\lambda\in k^*$ and $m\in \mathbb{N}$. \end{enumerate} \end{theorem}

-\begin{remark} The above theorem shows that an zigzag curve on $(\cals,\calm,\zD^*_s)$ does not only represent a module in the module category of $A(\zD_s^*)$, but also represents the projective resolution of this module in the derived category of $A(\zD_s^*)$.
+\begin{remark} The above theorem shows that a zigzag curve on $(\cals,\calm,\zD^*_s)$ does not only represent a module in the module category of $A(\zD_s^*)$, but also represents the projective resolution of this module in the derived category of $A(\zD_s^*)$.
 This means that for any gentle algebra, on the level of the objects, the geometric model $(\cals,\calm,\zD^*_s)$ of its module category established in above subsection can be naturally embedded into the geometric model $(\cals,\calm,\zD^*_p)$ of the derived category established in \cite{OPS18}.
-This fact allows us to use the derived category to study the module category, in particular, we will use the geometric model to compute the projective resolution of an indecomposable module, and then give a complete description of the homomorphisms as well as the extensions between two indecomposable modules in the next subsections. \end{remark}
+This fact allows us to use the derived category to study the module category, in particular, we will give a complete description of the homomorphisms as well as the extensions between two indecomposable modules in the next subsections. \end{remark}

 \begin{proposition} For any arc $\ell$ in $\zD_s$, the canonical projective complex $\P_{\ell}$ with respect to $\zD^*_p$ is the projective resolution of the simple module $M_{\ell}$. \end{proposition} \begin{proof} We start with an algebraic construction of the projective resolution of the simple module $M_\ell$, and then go back to the geometric model.
 Note that the projective resolution of a simple module over a monomial algebra is well-known, see for example in \cite{GHZ85}.
 Here we explicitly construct the resolution for the convenience of the reader.